 KENNEL.
-Any place or premises where four or more dogs or cats, over four months of age are groomed, bred, raised, boarded, or trained for compensation or income including an Animal Related Business; Animal Related Organization; Commercial Breeder; and High-Volume Owners with over thirty (30) dogs and/or cats in aggregate.
+Any place or premises where four or more dogs or cats, over four months of age are groomed, bred, raised, boarded, or trained for compensation or income.
+This includes Animal Related Business, Animal Related Organization, Commercial Breeder, and Hobby Breeder.

 LANDSCAPABLE AREA.
-The entire parcel less the building footprint, natural water features, surfaced and unsurfaced driveways and parking areas, road rights-of way, hardscapes such as decks and patios, and other non-planted areas.
+The entire parcel less the building footprint, natural water features, surfaced and unsurfaced driveways and parking areas, road rights-of way, hardscapes such as decks and patios, and other nonplanted areas.
 Landscapable area excludes golf course play areas, other intensive recreation areas (e.g. soccer fields, ball diamonds, etc.) and any part of a constructed stormwater management system that has a design stage or storage depth three feet or greater.